GDStaff/android_device_huawei_hi6250/README.md

 </manifest>
 ```

-Alternatively, if you would like to include Meticulus Development's "extras" then copy the following into hi6250.xml, save and close.
+Alternatively, if you would like to include Code Of Honor Development's "extras" then copy the following into hi6250.xml, save and close.
 ```bash
 <?xml version="1.0" encoding="UTF-8"?>
 <manifest>